cortwave/MosaicSDF/README.md

 ### Speed

-However I tried to make it fast, mesh reconstruction from msdf representation is still slow such as we need to calculate aggregation of all grid cells for each point in the grids.
-Maybe it can be optimized by calculation aggregation of obly top-K nearest grids.
+Despite efforts to enhance performance, mesh reconstruction from the MSDF representation remains slow, as it requires calculating the aggregation of all grid cells for each point within the grids.
+Optimization may be possible by focusing on the aggregation of only the top-K nearest grids.

 ### Optimization

-The big chance that something is wrong with my optimization, it doesn't converge and optimized mesh looks in the same way as non-optimized.
+There is a significant likelihood that there are issues with my optimization approach; it fails to converge, resulting in the optimized mesh appearing similar to the non-optimized version.